What is Cloud Computing: Definition, History, Types, Deployment models

 Security incident management

-This refers to the need for a plan to respond to security incidents or breaches.
-A well-defined security incident management plan can help minimize the impact of an incident and ensure that the necessary actions are taken to restore security and prevent future incidents.
-Always refer to security services offered by your cloud provider.
+This refers to having a plan drafted to respond to security incidents or breaches.
+The plan should be well-defined and clear, which should help reduce the impact of a security breach and ensure the appropriate actions are taken to restore security measures and prevent it from happening in future.
+Always refer to security offerings provided by your cloud provider.
 In our case, refer AWS Security offerings for your workloads.

 Why does your business should move from on-premise to cloud computing